JAndrassy/Regulator/README.md

 ### Web interface

 The RegulatorPages folder contains static web pages of the regulator.
-The static web pages use data in json format requested from the RestServer implemented in RestServer.ino.
+The static web pages use data in json format requested from the WebServer implemented in WebServer.ino.

 I have the static pages served by the esp8266 WebServer of WiFi Link firmware in the esp8266 on-board of the Uno WiFi.
 I added them to the SPIFFS `data` folder of WiFi Link firmware.

+If SD card is connected, the WebServer.ino can serve the pages from SD card.

+This static web pages can be started from a folder on a computer to show the data from Regulator.
+Only set the IP address of Arduino in script.js.

 ## Comments

 The complete project doesn't fit into the Uno flash memory.
-To run it, I commented out the RestServer setup and loop and the builder leaves the RestServer.ino functions and Evenst.ino json functions out.
+To run it, I commented out the Blynk in setup and loop and the builder leaves it out.

 The build of the Regulator with Ethernet shield SD card to serve web pages needs a Mega.

 I plan to create a branch of this project to rewrite it for esp8266 using the pins of connected Uno with Firmata or some simple sketch.